bmir-radx/gdmt/README.md

-# gdmt
+# Ontology for Generic Dataset Metadata Template (GDMT)
-A repo to house a version of the Generic Dataset Metadata Template SKOS vocabulary
+A repo to house a version of the Generic Dataset Metadata Template SKOS vocabulary.
+The vocabulary in this repository is based on a vocabulary that was original created by John Graybeal and Nikola Vasiljevic and was originally available at http://vocab.fairdatacollective.org.
+At the start of 2024 this domain name no longer resolves and the vocabulary is no longer available.